Spring Allergies 101: Trees, Pollen & 5 Tips to Reduce Sneezes

 You can avoid the worst if you prepare early.
 Start medicines a couple weeks before allergy season in your area and check this National Allergy Map to keep tabs on pollen counts.
 Then take a deep breath and go outside and enjoy the beautiful flowers!

-How to Limit Allergy Discomfort
+5 Tips to Reduce Allergy Discomfort

 For gardeners or anyone who has allergies but loves the outdoors, there are steps that can be taken to limit discomfort: